Lab-Grown vs. Natural Diamonds

 The price of lab-grown diamonds is significantly lower than that of mined diamonds.
 Even though cutting, inspecting, and polishing lab-grown diamonds are like natural diamonds, there are significant differences in how we acquire them.

 Mined diamonds usually have a longer supply chain.
 Getting the mined diamond from its raw form to a shop requires miners, large corporations, dealers, cutters, polishers, and retailers.

-On the flip side, lab-grown diamonds have a shorter supply chain since they skip the mining process.
+Conversely, lab-grown diamonds have a shorter supply chain since they skip the mining process.